-4. Shakespeare Regional Park
+4. Shakespear Regional Park

-Te Haruhi Bay campground, situated amongst the dunes in Shakespeare Regional Park, provides the perfect spot to cosy up in the cold sand and contemplate the existence of aliens, the inconceivable size of the universe or whether those four stars are actually the Southern Cross.
+Te Haruhi Bay campground, situated amongst the dunes in Shakespear Regional Park, provides the perfect spot to cosy up in the cold sand and contemplate the existence of aliens, the inconceivable size of the universe or whether those four stars are actually the Southern Cross.

 5. Hunua Ranges

 Head out to the Hunuas to get closer to the stars.
 Dwarfed by mountains in every direction, with streams and waterfalls for background music, it’s an ideal venue for taking a walk while soaking in Mother Nature’s beauty.
 As night falls, head back to your car (the park closes at 9pm) and soak in the night sky before driving back to city life.